 It all started when Sue Ricketts from the Nystagmus Network got in touch with me.
 She had seen my blog and wanted to know if I would write a piece for their online newsletter.
 Initially I was asked in December last year just as I was about to move house, so it wasn’t possible.
 But when Sue got back in touch in July, I was much more able to do it.

 So in August, I sent her a short article about my relocation to London and how I’d been settling in, including a few photos for her to choose from.
-It’s in their queue for publication, so I’ll include the link here as soon as it goes live.
-And Sue loved it, which was very flattering in itself.
+She loved it, which was very flattering in itself, and she’s now published it.
 But then came the surprise – she asked if I would be willing to give a speech at their Open Day!
 In particular, she wondered if I would talk about how I had been socialising in London, to build up a new network of friends and acquaintances from scratch.
 I had briefly touched upon it in my article, but she felt it would be useful to their audience to hear me talk about it in detail.

 Now, I’ve never done any public speaking about myself before.
 The only time I’ve got up in front of a huge crowd to talk is for the best man speech I did a couple of years ago, which is a rather different situation to this.
 That was for my best mate, there wasn’t a chance I was going to say no to that or let him down.
 I was still really nervous about doing it, but for your mates you’ll do anything.